 To some extent, this is just a case of the writers being true to the source material.
 It's not just the Marvel version of Thor that could save himself a lot of trouble and embarrassment by determining ahead of time that his default reaction to anything should be "Go beat the crap out of Loki."◊

-The All-Mother in Loki Agent Of Asgard seem to be avoiding this, as making Loki their agent is their way of keeping him on a leash.
-Then it turns out that while he's still not the real old-Loki, merely a teenaged copy who does want to make amends, the All-Mother won't truly allow that because they do have the real old-Loki, who claims he's really from the future and as long as they let the current Loki turn evil again everything will turn out all right since it will go back to the way it was before Thor destroyed the destiny of the gods.
-The All-Mother act like they're merely willing to let Loki fall to achieve a better (and far more certain) future, but at no point have they thought about it and said "wait...this is the EVIL Loki we're trusting on this...".
+The All-Mother in Loki: Agent of Asgard seem to be avoiding this, as making Loki their agent is their way of keeping them on a leash.
+Then it turns out that while they're still not the real old-Loki, merely a teenaged copy who does want to make amends, the All-Mother won't truly allow that because they do have the real old-Loki, who claims they're really from the future and as long as they let the current Loki turn evil again everything will turn out all right since it will go back to the way it was before Thor destroyed the destiny of the gods.
+The All-Mother act like they're merely willing to let Loki fall to achieve a better (and far more certain) future, but at no point have they thought about it and said "wait... this is the EVIL Loki we're trusting on this...".
 Even Odin pointed it out to them how stupid this idea was.
 And when Loki successfully pulled a Screw Destiny Odin also pretty much gloated about how he betted on the right Loki and how badly Freyja misjudged the situation.

-The Phoenix is on its way to Earth.
+The Phoenix Force is on its way to Earth.
 Captain America, not knowing a thing about it, asks Wolverine for advice.
-Wolverine tells Cap that it will wipe out everyone on Earth due to his experience with Jean Grey...
-Except Rachel Summers used the Phoenix for years with no problem, as did Jean for a long time.
-So Wolverine is giving intel...
-That would made sense about 30 years ago.
-This leads to Cap seeing the Phoenix this way, which leads to the next idiot point.
+Wolverine tells Cap that it will wipe out everyone on Earth due to his experience with Jean Grey... except Rachel Summers used the Phoenix for years with no problem, as did Jean for a long time.
+So Wolverine is giving intel... that would made sense about 30 years ago.
+This leads to Cap seeing the Phoenix Force this way, which leads to the next idiot point.

-Cyclops, Namor, Emma Frost, Magik and Colossus are empowered by the Phoenix, and proceed to...
-Try to fix the world's problems by feeding the hungry and stopping wars.
+Cyclops, Namor, Emma Frost, Magik and Colossus are empowered by the Phoenix Force and proceed to... try to fix the world's problems by feeding the hungry and stopping wars.
 They completely forget about the whole "repopulate the mutant race" thing.

 WAAAAAAAAAAAAY back in the original mini-series, Sonic catches Sally leaving in a huff, with the princess rudely refusing to tell Sonic what's up.
 Sonic finds out from Antoine that she's going to see Dr. Robotnik.
 The two and Tails attempt to confront Sally before she's taken away.
 The trio race into Robotropolis and save Sally before she's roboticized and when they get back to Knothole, they find out that Rotor had installed devices on her boots to analyze and reverse the process, and their intervention botched the plan.
 Which, of course, would have been avoided if Sally had stopped for five seconds and mentioned what she was going to do.
 To make things worse, Sonic, Antoine and Tails were depicted as being the ones at fault.

 While many of the stories contained are actually pretty good, this requires a number of astoundingly moronic things to occur to set up its scenario.
-After an earthquake and ebola outbreak the US government decides Gotham is no longer part of the US because it would be too pricey to fix, blows up all the bridges leading to it, and bans people from going to or from it.
+After an earthquake and ebola outbreak, the United States government decides Gotham is no longer part of the U.S. because it would be too pricey to fix, blows up all the bridges leading to it, and bans people from going in or leaving from it.
 Leaving aside the immense political improbability of this, it apparently keeps out most superheroes, who don't even try to help.
-This includes ones who have no reason at all to respect this order, such as Green Lanterns.
+This includes those who have no reason at all to respect this order, such as Green Lanterns.
 Superman shows up, but somehow decides he's no use there.
-Even though the perennial excuse for why Superman can't help with such and such a problem is that he's dealing with an earthquake or a flood or something in a Third World country, so it's pretty well established that he knows what to do in these situations - certainly better than Batman, who's never demonstrated having any experience with large-scale disasters.
+Even though the perennial excuse for why Superman couldn't help with such a problem is that he's dealing with an earthquake or a flood or something in a Third World country, so it's pretty well established that he knows what to do in these situations - certainly better than Batman, who's never demonstrated having any experience with large-scale disasters.
 But no, no one helps.
 The entire world just writes off a major city as too much trouble.

 Nintendo Comics System.
 In "The Buddy System", Lemmy and Bowser use bombs to flood an underwater passageway.
 Lemmy has effectively wasted many bombs by blowing up the wrong pipes but to top it off, he uses four on the last one which gets Bowser and Mario caught by several Mousers.
 They are shackled together hostages and led to the water main underground.
 The Mousers demonstrate what Bowser should have done by lighting bombs right in front of it!!

-One More Day.
-The sheer number of idiotic things that happen in it is phenomenal, and the amount of dumb that goes into both Spider-Man's decision to make a deal with Mephisto and Mephisto's decision to make a deal with Spider-Man, could fill up a page (it filled several minutes of review time when Linkara explained it); but special credit?
-To the ENTIRE MARVEL SUPERHERO COMMUNITY.
+The sheer number of idiotic things that happen in it is phenomenal, and the amount of dumb that goes into both Spider-Man's decision to make a deal with Mephisto and Mephisto's decision to make a deal with Spider-Man could fill up a page (it filled several minutes of review time when Linkara explained it); but where does the special credit go to?
+The ENTIRE MARVEL SUPERHERO COMMUNITY.
 Peter Parker's Aunt May gets shot by an assassin and is dying.
 Apparently the doctors can't save her.
 So Spider-Man runs all over the world, seeking out his dozens and dozens of superhero friends who have fantastic powers, abilities, and technologies that can save her... except they don't.
 Every single superhero throws up their hands and basically says that while they are capable of fighting Galactus, bullet wounds are too much for them to handle, including Doctor Strange, the Sorcerer Supreme; Elixir, an X-Men member whose entire mutant power is healing wounds (he has total control over the biochemistry of anyone he touches, meaning that there's literally no wound he can't heal); and every single one of the Marvel universe's impressive cadre of supergeniuses.
 In the words of one scans_daily member, the entire process went something like: